 A Consumer's Guide to Mastering MoneyThe importance of personal finances is often underestimated, and that can be a costly mistake.
 A person’s financial profile affects just about every aspect of their life, including: obtaining employment; renting or purchasing real estate; participating in volunteer work; obtaining student loans; purchasing automobile insurance; and, the most obvious, being granted approval for any form of financing.
-Not only does a consumer’s debt profile & history affect their ability to obtain goods and services, it also determines the price of those products.
+Not only does a person’s debt profile & history affect their ability to obtain goods and services, it also determines the price of those products.

-Who Has a Bad Credit Score?
+Who Has Poor Credit Scores?

 In all likelihood, many people do fit that profile, but it’s equally likely that many do not.
 On paper, people who struggle with personal finances won’t all look the same.
-Some consumers with financial management issues have steady employment with high salaries, drive nice cars, live in beautiful homes, own boats, enjoy expensive vacations, but they, too, have a poor score.
+Some with financial management issues have steady employment with high salaries, drive nice cars, live in beautiful homes, own boats, enjoy expensive vacations, but they, too, have a poor profile.
 The truth is it can happen to anyone, especially people with healthcare issues.
 Even millionaires have money troubles; earning money and managing it wisely are two very different skills.
 Many NFL stars are broke within 5 years of leaving the game.

 On the other end of the spectrum are people who buy into the American consumer dream to have more, get more, buy, buy, and buy.
 And if they can’t afford it, they find a way to finance it, or they charge it on their card.
 In an ever increasing stack of bills and financial obligations, many people find themselves working to pay off their debt, rather than enjoying life, putting money aside for pleasurable activities, starting a college fund for their children, or saving for retirement.

 There is a positive in all of this: anyone can repair their financial profile.
 It does take time, energy, and self-discipline, but it can be done.
 In order to do that, it’s important to gain a better understanding of various aspects of personal finances.
 A savvy consumer can make better choices.
 However, the first step for an individual to take toward gaining control of personal finances is to know what’s in their own profile.
-That can be done by reviewing their reports and obtaining their FICO score.
+That can be done by reviewing their reports and obtaining their FICO.

 What Are Credit Scores?